Belle De Jour | 1967

 The elegant café terrace, where Séverine is picked up for the Duc’s incestuously necrophilic fantasy, is the Chalet de la Grande Cascade, Allée de Longchamp by the Second Empire artificial waterfall near the Longchamp Crossroads in the Bois de Boulogne.
 It’s a very glitzy restaurant, and if you don’t have a car it’s quite a schlep (Métro: Ranelagh) along Route de l’Hippodrome.

-And it’s their office, with the movie stills outside, where Pierre Clémenti robs a deliveryman in the lift.
+And it’s their office, with the movie stills outside, in which Marcel (Pierre Clémenti) robs a deliveryman in the lift.
 The building, since gutted and turned into an Italian restaurant, can be seen at 79 Champs Elysées.

-Madame Anais’, the classy brothel, at the fictitious ‘11 Cité de Jean Saumur’, where the ice-cool Séverine confronts a bizarre spectrum of sexualities, is at 1 square Albin-Cachot, a tiny cul-de-sac south of rue Leon Maurice Nordmann between rue de la Sante and rue de la Glacière (metro: Glacière).
+The classy brothel of Madame Anais (Geneviève Page), at the fictitious ‘11 Cité de Jean Saumur’, where the ice-cool Séverine confronts a bizarre spectrum of sexualities, is at 1 square Albin-Cachot, a tiny cul-de-sac south of rue Leon Maurice Nordmann between rue de la Sante and rue de la Glacière (metro: Glacière).